zhurunhe/zhurunhe.github.io/_pages/experiences.md

 The Alan Turing Institute

 - **Graduate Assistant**, 08/2017 - 08/2022\
-Sonny Astani Department of Civil and Environmental Engineering, USC
+Sonny Astani Department of Civil and Environmental Engineering, University of Southern California